runtipi/runtipi-appstore/apps/cozy/metadata/description.md

 Two authentication methods are available:

- - Web applications running on the server get a session token when the user log in;
+ - Web applications running on the server get a session token when the user logs in;
  - OAuth2 for other applications.

 Feel free to [open an issue](https://github.com/cozy/cozy-stack/issues/new)